The Wonder Years: Final episode and epilogue

 Shortly before the finale, mirroring the women's liberation movement of the 1970s, in 1973, Norma, not wanting to let her college degree go to waste, gets a job as a comptroller at Micro Electronics, making $225/week.
 Meanwhile, Kevin and his friends get their SAT scores, with Kevin scoring a respectable 650 verbal/590 math, while Winnie scores a near-perfect 725 verbal/757 math.
 As a result, Kevin and Jack start feeling inadequate, but then beat Winnie and Norma in a game of bowling and reconcile.

 In the series finale, Winnie decides to take a job for the summer of 1973 as a lifeguard at a resort.
 Kevin, meanwhile, is at his job at Jack's furniture factory and calls Winnie, who is distant and seems to be enjoying her time away from Kevin.
 Eventually, Kevin and Jack fight and Kevin announces that he is leaving, reasoning that he needs to "find himself".
 Kevin drives to the resort where Winnie is working, hopeful that she can secure him a job and they can spend the rest of the summer together.

 Kevin eventually secures a job at the resort and plays a round of poker with the house band.
 He wins big and goes out to search for Winnie to tell her of his good fortune.
 To his surprise, he sees Winnie engaged in a passionate kiss with Eric, another lifeguard.

 The next day, Kevin confronts her and they fight.
 Kevin then plays another round of poker, losing his car in a bet.
 Desperate, Kevin confronts Winnie and her new boyfriend Eric at the restaurant and ends up punching Eric in the face.
 Kevin then leaves the resort on foot.

 On a desolate stretch of highway, Kevin decides to begin hitchhiking.
 He finally gets picked up by an elderly couple and much to his surprise finds Winnie in the backseat.
 Winnie was fired over the fight Kevin instigated at the resort.
 Kevin and Winnie begin to argue and the elderly couple lose patience and kick them out of the car.
 A rainstorm begins and Kevin and Winnie search for shelter.
 They find a barn and discuss how much things are changing and the future.
-They make up and kiss passionately (it is heavily implied that they lose their virginity to each other).
+They make up and kiss passionately; it is strongly implied that they have sex, which would be the first time for both.